tempestrock/todos/docu/initial-setup-local-dev-env.md

 `AWS_ACCESS_KEY_ID` starts with `ASIA`, you're using session-based authentication, which also requires setting the `AWS_SESSION_TOKEN`.

-AWS is a vast platform, so feel free to dive into the details with the extensive documentation available online.

 ### Clone This Repo

 On your local machine, call